javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 But the  **intuitive set theory** proposed by Cantor had its limitations (contradictions could be defined) and was a big deal at the beginning of the last century, leading to **axiomatic set theories**: Axiomatic Set Theory (Zermelo-Fraenkel, 1904), Theory of Types (Whitehead and Russell, 1910), Theory of Classes (von Neumann, 1920).

-> A famous contradiction that arose from Cantor's proposal is Russell's paradox: If you consider the R set of all sets that are not members of themselves, then we have two cases:
+> A famous contradiction that arose from Cantor's proposal is Russell's paradox: If you consider R the set of all sets that are not members of themselves, then we have two cases:
 >   - If $R\in R$, but then R is a member of itself, so it contradicts the condition and should not be in R.
 >   - If $R\notin R$, but then R is not a member of itself, so it satisfies the condition and should be in R.
 >
 > This is a consequence of only having two possibilities: belonging to a set or not belonging.
-In the end, what mathematicians did was say there is no paradox because R is not a set, it is a class and we are safe and sound, math works.
+In the end, what mathematicians did was to say there is no paradox because R is not a set, it is a class and we are safe and sound, math works.
 (Classes are like a "more permissive set" that may lead to crazy behavior like this, they have nothing to do with equivalence classes).
 {: .prompt-tip }

 In Classical (or Crisp) Set Theory, a set is uniquely determined by its elements.
 So an element is either in a set or not.
-This has important implications for logic because it implies that **a statement is either true or false** (which is a huge assumption, especially given the existence of unprovable statements in the axiomatic systems we want to use in mathematics[^Godel]).
+This has important implications for logic because it means that **a statement is either true or false** (which is a huge assumption, especially given the existence of unprovable statements in the axiomatic systems we want to use in mathematics[^Godel]).
 Nevertheless, **this dichotomy is a must for most mathematics, since without it, we wouldn't be able to reason precisely**.

 ## Vagueness & uncertainty